 Other authentication options include HTTPS for secure management access via the web, SSH for secure management access over a Telnet-equivalent connection, SNMP Version 3, IP address filtering for SNMP/Telnet/web management access.
 MAC address filtering and IP source guard also provide authenticated port access.
 While DHCP snooping is provided to prevent malicious attacks from insecure ports.
+While PPPoE Intermediate Agent supports authentication of a client for a service provider.

 Access Control Lists ACLs provide packet filtering for IP frames (based on address, protocol, TCP/UDP port number or TCP control code) or any frames (based on MAC address or Ethernet type).
-ACLs can be used to improve performance by blocking unnecessary network traffic or to implement security controls by restricting access to specific network resources or protocols.
+ACLs can by used to improve performance by blocking unnecessary network traffic or to implement security controls by restricting access to specific network resources or protocols.

-DHCP Relay DHCP Relay is supported to allow dynamic configuration of local clients from a DHCP server located in a different network.
-And DHCP Relay Option 82 controls the processing of Option 82 information in DHCP request packets relayed by this device.

-Port Configuration You can manually configure the speed, duplex mode, and flow control used on specific ports, or use auto-negotiation to detect the connection settings used by the attached device.
+- DHCP Relay Since DHCP uses a broadcast mechanism, a DHCP server and its client must physically reside on the same subnet.
+Since it is not practical to have a DHCP server on every subnet, DHCP Relay is supported to allow dynamic configuration of local clients from a DHCP server located in a different network.
+DHCP Relay Option 82 is also provided to control the processing of Option 82 information in DHCP request packets relayed by this device. - Port Configuration You can manually configure the speed, duplex mode, and flow control used on specific ports, or use auto-negotiation to detect the connection settings used by the attached device.
 Use full-duplex mode on ports whenever possible to double the throughput of switch connections.
 Flow control should also be enabled to control network traffic during periods of congestion and prevent the loss of packets when port buffer thresholds are exceeded.
 The switch supports flow control based on the IEEE 802.3x standard (now incorporated in IEEE 802.3-2002).